Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [x] Add the 5 parameter to the ApplicationInsights.config file.
 - [ ] From the code of the application, disable adaptive sampling.

-### You have a build pipeline in Azure Pipelines that occasionally fails.
-You discover that a test measuring the response time of an API endpoint causes the failures.
-You need to prevent the build pipeline from failing due to the test.
-Which two actions should you perform?

-- [ ] Set Flaky test detection to Off.
-- [x] Clear Flaky tests included in test pass percentage.
-- [ ] Enable Test Impact Analysis (TIA).
-- [x] Manually mark the test as flaky.
-- [ ] Enable test slicing.

 ### Your company uses the following resources: Windows Server 2019 container images hosted in an Azure Container Registry.
 Azure virtual machines that run the latest version of Ubuntu.
 An Azure Log Analytics workspace.
 Azure Active Directory (Azure AD).
 An Azure key vault For which two resources can you receive vulnerability assessments in Azure Security Center?

 - [ ] Azure Log Analytics workspace.